-• One-Way - A single one-way trip from origin station to destination station specified on the ticket.
+One-Way - A single one-way trip from origin station to destination station specified on the ticket.
 The trip must begin on the date and prior to the expiration date printed.
 Mobile and Print at Home tickets expire at 3 am the following date of purchase.

-• Round-Trip - Valid for two trips between origin station and destination station specified on the ticket.
-The first leg of the trip is valid for three hours from time of purchase while the return is valid anytime one the same day or until 3 am following the day.
+Round-Trip Valid for two trips between origin station and destination station specified on the ticket.
+The first leg of the trip is valid for three hours from time of purchase while the return is valid anytime one the same day or until 3 am the following day.

 - \$10 Weekend Day Pass Valid for unlimited systemwide travel on either Saturday or Sunday and expires at 3 am the following day.
-The Weekend Day Pass is accepted for free transfers to connecting transit, expect Amtrak. - \$10 Holiday Promotion Similar to the \$10 Weekend Pass, this ticket is valid on six federal recognized holidays including, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day - 5-Day Flex Pass Valid for five one-day passes valid for travel within 30 days. - 7-Day Pass Valid for unlimited travel during a consecutive seven-day period between origin station and destination - Monthly Pass Valid for unlimited travel between origin station and destination during the calendar month printed on the pass.
+The Weekend Day Pass is accepted for free transfers to connecting transit, expect Amtrak. - \$10 Holiday Promotion Similar to the \$10 Weekend Pass, this ticket is valid on six federal recognized holidays including, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day - 5-Day Flex Pass Valid for five one-day passes valid for travel within 30 days. - 10-Day Flex Pass - Valid for five one-day passes valid for travel within 60 days. - 7-Day Pass Valid for unlimited travel during a consecutive seven-day period between origin station and destination - Monthly Pass Valid for unlimited travel between origin station and destination during the calendar month printed on the pass.